cado-security/product-help/docs/cado-response/integrations/azure-ad.md

 	- Select the **Authentication** blade
 	![Azure Authentication](/img/azure-authentication.png)
 	- Click **Add a Platform**
 	- Select **Web** and input your redirect url.
-This should be the url you use to access Cado Repsonse in the web browser, including the `/login` path.
+This should be the url you use to access Cado Response in the web browser, including the `/login` path.
 Example: `https://my.cado.instance/login`
 9. Configure SSO in Cado Response
 	- Open your Cado Response instance and log in as an admin user
 	- Go to **Settings > OAuth**